Payment of University Tuition & Fees

 - Please keep in mind that fluctuations in enrollment can impact financial aid eligibility; most student loans require enrollment for a minimum of 6 credits per semester, while most SIPA funding requires full-time attendance (12 or more credits).

-- If your tuition is being paid in full or in part by a sponsor, employer, scholarship provider or other third party, and those payments are sent directly to Columbia, you will need to work with Student Financial Services to set up billing or other arrangements.
+- If your tuition is being paid in full or in part by a sponsor, employer, scholarship provider or other third party, and those payments are sent directly to Columbia, you will need to work with Student Financial Services to set up a sponsored or third party billing arrangement.

-- For withdrawals that occur during the fall and spring semesters, see the Office of the University Registrar for their policy.
+- For withdrawals that occur during the fall and spring semesters, see the Office of the University Registrar for University policy on tuition liability for partial semesters of enrollment.

 If a student withdraws from the program during the summer term, the tuition is subject to reduction at the following rates, based on when the withdrawal takes place.
 This also applies to withdrawing from individual courses billed on a per-credit basis.